 Swede , Sweetcorn

 Swiss Chard, Tomatoes

 HOW TO GROW BASIL IN THE UK

 The more warmth and sunshine an established basil plant receives (up to a certain point) the better it grows.
-In the UK the difference between day length in Aberdeen compared to Southampton is less than 10 minutes so day length is not a significant factor for any part of the UK.
+In the UK, Aberdeen has a significantly longer period of daylight compared to Bournemouth in the summer months.
+However, basil is more likely to grow successfully in Bournemouth.
+So the length of daylight is clearly not a significant factor in the UK.